Bring your TREE BROCHURE & LIGHTED LOUPE to Class Thirteen!

 Forest Ecology: Unit 17 in your textbook (optional quiz)

-Look through Unit 17 in your textbook. optional quiz
+Look through Unit 17 in your textbook. optional quiz.

 Take the Tree ID quiz, using your brochure as a guide.